passingcuriosity/talks/ylj19/article.md

 Emacs, etc.

 > Lambda Man made his regular appearance.

-## Edward Kmett - Logic programming a la carte

-Ed Kmett have a long, breakneck talk about things he's is doing in implementing a scalable logic programming system.
-It touched -- very briefly and very, very quickly -- on a lot of ground and linked back to his previous talks on propagators and a bunch of other stuff.

-The crux of it is that the recent cottage industry of logic programming embedded into functional programming lanaguages (spawned by Oleg's work and popularised in The Reasoned Schemer) is hamstrung due some the implementation techniques used.
-Ed is using state of the art in a lot of fields to make a system that can solve more problems faster.

-Lots of stuff about logic programming over programs (program synthesis), efficient implementation of logic variables, union-find implementation, etc.

-If you've run out of areas of computer science and mathematics to read about, this might be a good source of material to keep you busy for 12 months or so.

-Apparently Ed's been doing lots of live coding on twitch.tv/ekmett

 ## Ben Lippmeier - Types (are / want to be) calling conventions